Hereloss/Terminal-Chess-2/README.md

 ## Usage

-To play, run the program in the terminal by running the 'game_controller.rb' file - all other files are required from here.
+To play, run the program in the terminal by opening irb, requiring the './lib/game_controller.rb' file and the game should start up with a welcome message.
+Alternatively, run the ruby file with "ruby './lib/game_controller.rb'" to begin playing outside of irb!

 To play, simply follow the instructions to either read the rules, play, or quit.
 A copy of the rules are below: